Stochastic Localization via Iterative Posterior Sampling: Details on numerical experiments

 \subsection{Algorithms and hyper-parameters}

 \paragraph{Using the information from $R_{\pi}$ and adapting the algorithms.}

 As our definition of $\sigma$ in $\SLIPS$ requires to have an estimate of $R_{\pi}$ (see \Cref{subsec:guideline}), we informed other algorithms with such knowledge when possible.
-More precisely, we use \Cref{ass:target} and consider the approximation $R_{\pi}^2 = d(R^2 + \tau^2)$ where $R$ and $\tau$ are assumed to be known. \begin{itemize}[wide, labelindent=0pt] \item For SMC and AIS, we use a starting distribution $\rho_0$ as the centered Gaussian with variance $R^2 d \,\Idd$; \item For OAT, we use $\sigma$ as per \citep[Equation 4.3]{saremi2023chain} by setting $\sigma^2 = R^2 d - \tau^2$ (ensuring log-concavity); \item For RDMC, we do not include this information as the authors do not give any heuristic on $T$ with respect to the variance of the target distribution. \end{itemize} Moreover, the implementations of the algorithms were slightly adjusted from their general definition.
+More precisely, when it is possible, we determine $R_\pi$ analytically; otherwise, we use ground truth samples to obtain a Monte Carlo estimation of $R_\pi$.
+Besides this, we assume that $R$ and $\tau$ are assumed to be known for each target distribution verifying \Cref{ass:target}. \begin{itemize}[labelindent=0pt] \item For SMC and AIS, we use a starting distribution $\rho_0$ as the centered Gaussian with variance $R^2 d \,\Idd$; \item For OAT, we use $\sigma$ as per \citep[Equation 4.3]{saremi2023chain} by setting $\sigma^2 = R^2 d - \tau^2$ (ensuring log-concavity); \item For RDMC, we do not include this information as the authors do not give any heuristic on $T$ with respect to the variance of the target distribution. \end{itemize} Moreover, the implementations of the algorithms were slightly adjusted from their general definition.
 SMC and AIS use a MALA kernel (which leaves the target distribution invariant) as transition kernel.
 Additionally, RDMC also uses a MALA kernel for posterior sampling instead of ULA.
 This reduces the estimation bias and also enables automatic tuning of the Langevin step-size by leveraging the acceptance ratio (here we adapt the step-size to maintain the acceptance ratio at 75\%).
 Still on RDMC, we drop the first 50\% of the MCMC samples to ignore the warm-up period in the estimation.
 We also ignore the warm-up period with the same proportion in $\SLIPS$.
 In $\SLIPS$, we reuse the step-size from the MCMC sampling of $q_{t_k}$ when sampling $q_{t_{k+1}}$ and we also initialize the chains of the later with the last samples of the chain from the former.
 This is an intuitive initialization when looking at the bottom row of \Cref{fig:fig1} as the modes of the posterior seem to be stable and $q_{t_k}$ is expected to be close to $q_{t_{k+1}}$.

 \paragraph{Estimating the scores in OAT.}

 In OAT, denoting $p(y)$ the likelihood of the measurement process $Y = X + \sigma Z$ with $X \sim \pi$ and $Z \sim \densityGaussian(0, \Idd)$, the score can be written using the following identity from \citep[Appendix F]{saremi2023chain} : $\nabla \log p(y) = \sigma^{-1} \PE_{Z \sim q(\cdot | y; \sigma)}[Z]$ where the posterior $q(\cdot | y)$ is defined by $q(z | y) \propto \pi(y + \sigma z) \densityGaussian(z; 0, \Idd)$.
 This means that the score $\nabla \log p(y)$ can be estimated with the following IS estimator $\nabla \log p(y) \approx \sigma^{-1} \sum_{i=1}^N w_i Z_i$ where $Z_i \overset{\iid}{\sim} \densityGaussian(0, \Idd)$ and $w_i = \pi(y + \sigma Z_i) / \sum_{j=1}^N \pi(y + \sigma Z_j)$.
 We reduce the variance of this estimator by applying the antithetic trick.